LuKks/docker-bin/README.md

 #### `bin(dirname, [options])`

-Build and run the Dockerfile.
+Build and run the Dockerfile that is in `dirname`.

 The name and version from `package.json` is used to tag the Docker image.